rpuggaardrode/praatpicture/README.md

 If you’ve ever had to fiddle around with getting a Praat Picture to look and export just right in order to insert it in an R markdown file or slide deck, then this package is for you!
+Even if this isn’t the case, the package offers some very useful flexibility.
 It’s a simple set of functions designed to emulate some common plots made in Praat Picture with base R plotting.
 It allows for flexibly combining waveforms, spectrograms, TextGrids, pitch tracks, formant tracks, and intensity tracks in a single plot.
-Waveforms and spectrograms are generated directly in R (the latter using the function `phonTools::spectrogram()`, which takes some time to plot and looks a little different from an equivalent Praat spectrogram, but still looks quite nice!).
+The derived acoustic plots can all be generated directly in R, or (except in the case of spectrograms) generated in Praat.

 TextGrids can be plotted as long as there is a file with the `.TextGrid` extension in the same directory and with the same base name as the sound